Catherine Senitt

-Catherine Senitt (born 1945 in Rochester, NY) is a Canadian painter and inventor of Wrinkles dogs.
+Catherine Senitt (born 1945) is a Canadian painter and inventor of Wrinkles dogs.
 Her works are in the permanent collections of a number of major Canadian public galleries, though she has not publicly exhibited since 1979.

 Life and work

 Senitt grew up in Rochester, NY, and studied in the School of Art and Design at the Rochester Institute of Technology.
 Her talents were recognized early through the receipt of the John A. Varney Award in 1964.
 In 1966, at the age of 21, she won Best Female Artist in the Finger Lakes Exhibit.

 After her third year at the School of Art and Design, she immigrated to Canada in 1966.
 She settled in Toronto for the first 9 months and then moved to a school house near Fergus, Ontario.